On sale now! Order your copy today.

 Protection Fund to help defray court costs for the many who have been arrested standing up for Free Speech.

-UNINTIMIDATED: WISCONSIN SINGS TRUTH TO POWER just won an Honorable Mention award in the Great Midwest Book Festival!
+UNINTIMIDATED: WISCONSIN SINGS TRUTH TO POWER was awarded an Honorable Mention in the Great Midwest Book Festival!

 UNINTIMIDATED: WISCONSIN SINGS TRUTH TO POWER is in the news!

-Read the Capital Times article and The Isthmus’ Daily Page article about the Solidarity Sing Along’s book, and then pre-order your copy today!
+Read the Capital Times article and The Isthmus’ Daily Page article about the Solidarity Sing Along’s book, and then order your copy today!